Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

 \subsection{Model Comparison}

-The various model architectures and types discussed above can and should be compared in terms of performance on the same tasks and datasets, as a fair benchmark is required to determine which models are truly the best for a given task \cite{laleh2022benchmarking}.
-There are a number of papers that explicitly tested different CNN models on a specific task to determine which one performs best.
-In \cite{48}, GoogLeNet, AlexNet, VGG16, and FaceNet were all trained for patch-based classification for detection of breast cancer metastases and it was found that deeper networks performed better as expected, with GoogLeNet performing the best.
-In \cite{19}, the custom P3SGD algorithm worked best with ResNet-34, achieving the highest testing accuracy compared to other traditional and modern architectures such as VGG16, AlexNet, ResNet-18, and MobileNet.
-Alternatively, five different ImageNet pretrained CNNs of varying model complexities were used for colorectal tissue subtype classification in \cite{26}.
-While some of the aforementioned best-performing networks such as GoogLeNet and ResNet were among those tested, it was found that VGG-19 achieved the highest accuracy.
-This could indicate that while deeper networks often achieve better results, in practice there is not necessarily one state-of-the-art CNN that performs universally better.
+The various model architectures and types discussed above can and should be compared on common benchmarks to determine the best models for a given task \cite{laleh2022benchmarking}.
+Numerous papers have conducted such benchmarking work on CNNs.
+One work comparing GoogLeNet, AlexNet, VGG16, and FaceNet on breast cancer metastasis classification found that deeper networks (i.e. GoogLeNet) predictably performed better \cite{48}.
+Another work found that using ResNet-34 with a custom gradient descent performed best \cite{19}.
+Finally, VGG-19 performed best in colorectal tissue subtype clasification, showing that deeper SOTA networks do not necessarily perform better universally.
 Which CNN performs best depends on the task, the nature of the data, the metrics used, training time, hyperparameters, and/or hardware constraints.